 And as the National Library of Medicine explains, “Bamboos belong to the Poaceae (Gramineae) family, and they are known to be a fast-growing and the tallest species in this family “

 - Bamboo fabric (both mechanically and chemically manufactured) is 100% biodegradable and can be completely decomposed in the soil.

 - Growing bamboo improves soil quality and helps rebuild eroded soil.
 The extensive root system of bamboo holds soil together, prevents soil erosion, and retains water in the watershed.

 - Other plants can benefit from bamboo growth.
 The National Library of Medicine expands on this benefit: “This amazing plant has unique rapid growth and can play an important role in protecting our planet from pollution and improving the soil.
 Bamboo can be used as a biofuel, food, and for architecture and construction applications and plays a large role in the local economy by creating job opportunities.”

 - Bamboo grows naturally and quickly without the need for agricultural tending and large diesel exhaust-spewing tractors to plant seeds and cultivate the soil.
 And just as grass grows almost as soon as you finish cutting it, “bamboo regrows after harvesting and after it is mature, bamboo can be harvested every single year for the life of the plant.

-- Bamboo plantations reduces greenhouse gases.
-Bamboo plants absorb about 5 times the amount of carbon dioxide (a primary greenhouse gas) and produces about 35% more oxygen than an equivalent stand of trees.
+- Bamboo plantations reduce greenhouse gasses.
+Bamboo plants absorb about 5 times the amount of carbon dioxide (a primary greenhouse gas) and produce about 35% more oxygen than an equivalent stand of trees.